Supporting Hybrid-Flexible Courses and Programs

 Supporting accessibility with course materials.

 In my experience, this has also been one of the most challenging factors to address, and I don’t believe that I’ve been able to implement this principle comprehensively (every course, all materials, all the time).
 Meeting the legal and policy requirements of technical accessibility with course materials is not always sufficient to ensure equitable access that leads to equivalent learning outcomes.
-It may be that there will always be some inequity in access to alternative participation modes, much like some students learn better verbally (listening to instructions and explanations) and some learn better visually (watching others do or view visual explanation), and some learn best by doing.
+It may be that there will always be some inequity in access to alternative participation modes, much like some students learn better verbally (listening to instructions and explanations) and some learn better visually (watching others do or view visual explanation), and some learn better by doing.
 Of course, some students may never realistically be able to attend class in person if they are located in a distant place or have severe time constraints preventing in-person attendance.
-So perhaps this principle is the most difficult and least likely to be fully implemented; however, I believe that full and equitable access is still an important goal.
+So perhaps this principle is the most difficult and least likely to be fully implemented; however, full and equitable access is still an important goal.

 Providing Faculty Support

 Many universities have developed robust training programs for faculty who want to transition to teaching online or in a hybrid class.
-Two I have been impressed with recently are those at the University of Wisconsin – Milwaukee (visit their Faculty development for Hybrid Courses resources at https://edtechbooks.org/-eIf and the University of Central Florida [http://teach.ucf.edu/] (visit their faculty development for teaching online resources at https://cdl.ucf.edu/teach/).
+Two examples are those at the University of Wisconsin – Milwaukee (visit their Faculty development for Hybrid Courses resources at https://edtechbooks.org/-eIf and the University of Central Florida [http://teach.ucf.edu/] (visit their faculty development for teaching online resources at https://cdl.ucf.edu/teach/).
 A key component of any effective program, it seems, is to have the faculty experience learning as an online (or hybrid) student as they learn how to teach in that environment.
 Since many faculty still have no experience learning in an online class, or have had only poor (non-interactive) experiences in online classes, this is an important step.
 Interaction makes the biggest difference in offering quality online experiences to students.
 As open courseware and open educational resources become more widespread and expand in scope, quality information (content) is even easier to find than before.
 Interaction with qualified and engaged faculty experts remains the real “value-add” of a university class.

 In a HyFlex course, when both online and traditional students are engaged in the same learning environment, the faculty has an opportunity to leverage the efforts and interactions of students in both modes to support and enhance the learning of all students.
 Online forum participation can become an opportunity for traditional student interaction as well.
 Interactions in the classroom can be made immediately available to live online students or can be archived for review by asynchronous online students and connected to a forum discussion for ongoing engaged learning.
 Common forum assignments for all students can be used to draw students together in shared discussions throughout a course.
 (See Chapter 2.2.
-The Student Experience in Hybrid-Flexible Courses for a broader discussion of student engagement in common discussion forums.)
+Learning in a Hybrid-Flexible Course for a broader discussion of student engagement in common discussion forums.)
 With new and emerging technologies designed to support ubiquitous social connection and interaction, the opportunities for learning interactions are limited primarily by the creativity and the amount of time available of the faculty.

-If motivated and engaged faculty are provided with good design ideas, usable technology, positive experiences both learning and teaching online, and an ongoing community to support their development as HyFlex instructors, anyone can do this successfully.
+If motivated and engaged faculty are provided with good design ideas, usable technology, positive experiences both learning and teaching online, and an ongoing community to support their development as HyFlex instructors, they can do this successfully.